ChaosRez/umbilical-choir-core/README.md

 For other repositories of this project, see the [Umbilical Choir Release Manager](https://github.com/ChaosRez/umbilical-choir-release-manager) and [Umbilical Choir Proxy](https://github.com/ChaosRez/umbilical-choir-proxy) repositories.

 ## Writing release strategies
 The release strategy is defined in a human-readable YAML format.
+Check Umbilical Choir [Release Manager](https://github.com/ChaosRez/umbilical-choir-release-manager) for samples.
 ### stage's "end_action"
 The `end_action` of a stage can be one of the following on `onSuccess` and `onFailure` keys:
 ```yaml